RishiMalhotra920/SLAM/README.md

 The code is not the cleanest but it's for learning purposes so that's okay :)

+For help understanding the algorithm, you can watch this [video](https://www.youtube.com/watch?v=X30sEgIws0g)

 Some potential improvements:

 - I model the robot's control input and observation by adding a fixed amount of noise to its control and observation inputs.
 Noise is better represented as a proportion of the actual sensor data.
 So instead of adding gaussian noise with a fixed std 0.01, I would add gaussian noise with std 5% of the sensor value.